roschaefer/Fabulist/README.md

 You can see an examplary implementation [here](https://github.com/teamaker/Fabulist/blob/master/features/support/narrator.rb).

 ## Configuration
+Do you use ActiveRecord and you always want updated models?
 You can configure callbacks to define what happens before the fabulist memorizes an object or recalls it from the memory.
-Let's say you use ActiveRecord:

 ```ruby
 require 'fabulist'